Kwihala Camp is a semi-permanent tented camp.

 Solo Travel: Kwihala is located in the game-rich Ruaha National Park and great for solo travellers.
 Holidays here include amazing walking (and 4WD) safaris with top-notch guides, social evening gatherings around the campfire and pleasingly low single supplements.See more ideas for Solo Travel in Tanzania

 Birdwatching: Ruaha National Park has an extraordinary diversity of birds – with over 520 different species recorded.
-Mid-November to March is a great time for keen birdwatchers to visit this park.See more ideas for Birdwatching in Tanzania
+Mid-November to March is a great time for keen birdwatchers to visit this park, and the knowledgeable guides are a real asset.See more ideas for Birdwatching in Tanzania

 Attitude towards children: Children of 6 years and above are welcome at Kwihala Camp.